chinapedia/wikipedia.abstract.en/Page/Northwest_Passage.md

 On May 19, 2007, a French sailor, Sébastien Roubinet, and one other crew member left Anchorage, Alaska, in _Babouche_, a ice catamaran designed to sail on water and slide over ice.
 The goal was to navigate west to east through the Northwest Passage by sail only.
 Following a journey of more than , Roubinet reached Greenland on September 9, 2007, thereby completing the first Northwest Passage voyage made in one season without engine.[76]

-NWPDX.tif In April 2009, planetary scientist Pascal Lee and a team of four on the Northwest Passage Drive Expedition drove the HMP _Okarian_ Humvee rover a record-setting on sea-ice from Kugluktuk to Cambridge Bay, Nunavut, the longest distance driven on sea-ice in a road vehicle.
+In April 2009, planetary scientist Pascal Lee and a team of four on the Northwest Passage Drive Expedition drove the HMP _Okarian_ Humvee rover a record-setting on sea-ice from Kugluktuk to Cambridge Bay, Nunavut, the longest distance driven on sea-ice in a road vehicle.
 The HMP _Okarian_ was being ferried from the North American mainland to the Haughton–Mars Project (HMP) Research Station on Devon Island, where it would be used as a simulator of future pressurized rovers for astronauts on the Moon and Mars.
 The HMP _Okarian_ was eventually flown from Cambridge Bay to Resolute Bay in May 2009, and then driven again on sea-ice by Lee and a team of five from Resolute to the West coast of Devon Island in May 2010.[77][78]
 The HMP _Okarian_ reached the HMP Research Station in July 2011.
 The Northwest Passage Drive Expedition is captured in the motion picture documentary film _Passage To Mars_ (2016).[79]

 In 2009, sea ice conditions were such that at least nine small vessels and two cruise ships completed the transit of the Northwest Passage.
 These trips included one by Eric Forsyth[80] on board the Westsail sailboat _Fiona_, a boat he built in the 1980s.
 Self-financed, Forsyth, a retired engineer from the Brookhaven National Laboratory, and winner of the Cruising Club of America's Blue Water Medal, sailed the Canadian Archipelago with sailor Joey Waits, airline captain Russ Roberts and carpenter David Wilson.[81]
 After successfully sailing the Passage, the 77-year-old Forsyth completed the circumnavigation of North America, returning to his home port on Long Island, New York.